cellannotation/cas-tools/docs/cli.md

 ## Split CAS JSON by Cell Label

-This tool allows you to split a CAS JSON file based on specified cell labels.
-It supports creating multiple output files, each corresponding to one of the specified labels, or a single output file containing all specified labels, depending on the user's choice.
+This tool allows you to split a CAS JSON file based on specified cell accession_id(s).
+It supports creating multiple output files, each corresponding to one of the specified accession_id(s), or a single output file containing all specified accession_id, depending on the user's choice.

 ### Command-line Arguments:
 - **--cas_json**: Path to the CAS JSON file that will be updated.
 This parameter is required.
-- **--split_on**: Specifies the cell labels used to split the CAS file.
-Multiple labels can be provided.
+- **--split_on**: Specifies the cell accession_id(s) to split the CAS file.
+Multiple accession_ids can be provided.
 - **--multiple_outputs**: If set, creates multiple output files for each label provided in `--split_on`.
 If not set, creates a single output file containing all child terms from the split.

 ### Usage Examples: